Dimension Reduction for Fr\'echet Regression: Simulations

-We compare performances of the CMS ensemble methods and CS ensemble methods described in Sections \ref{sec:cmsens} and \ref{sec:csens}, including rFOPG, rFMAVE, FOLS, FPHD, FIHT, FSIR, FSAVE and FDR, under Models \RN{1}-1 to \RN{1}-4.
-Here, we take $(n,p)=(200,10),(200,20),(400,30)$ and $m=100$.
-For rFOPG and rFMAVE, the iteration time is set as 10, which is large enough to guarantee numerical convergence.
-For FSIR, FSAVE, the number of slices is chosen as $\lfloor n/2p\rfloor$; for FDR, the number of slices is chosen as $\lfloor n/50\rfloor$.
+We compare performances of the CMS ensemble methods and CS ensemble methods described in Section \ref{sec:fsdr}, including FOLS, FPHD, FIHT, FSIR, FSAVE, FDR, and FOPG (with refinement). { We first implement the predictor augmentation (PA) method to estimate the dimension of the Fr\'echet central subspace.
+Then with estimated $\hat d$, we evaluate the estimation error.} For FOPG, the number of iterations is set as 5, which is large enough to guarantee numerical convergence.
+For FSIR, FSAVE, the number of slices is chosen as $\lfloor n/2p\rfloor$; for FDR, the number of slices is chosen as $\lfloor n/6p\rfloor$.
 We also implement the weighted inverse regression ensemble (WIRE) method proposed by \cite{ying2020fr} for comparison.
-To facilitate the comparison, we compare the benchmark distance, which is set as the distance between two uniformly randomly generated space.
-We repeat the experiments 100 times and summarize the mean and standard deviation of estimation error in Table \ref{table:dist_result}.
+We repeat the experiments 100 times and summarize the proportion of correct identification of order and the mean and standard deviation of estimation error in Table \ref{table:dist_result} and Table \ref{table:dist_result2}.
+A smaller distance indicates a more accurate estimate, and the estimate with the smallest distance is shown in boldface.
 The benchmark distances are shown at the bottom of the table.
-A smaller distance indicates a more accurate estimate, and the estimate with the smallest distance is shown in boldface.

-For Model \RN{1}-1 and Model \RN{1}-2, we note that the best performer is always rFMAVE.
-The moment based ensemble methods are slightly less accurate than rFOPG and rFMAVE, since they are affected by the marginal distribution of predictor $X$.
-Compared with the benchmark, all methods listed in the table can successfully estimate the true central subspace except FPHD and FSAVE.
-In Model \RN{1}-3 and Model \RN{1}-4, there exist directions in central subspace but not contained in the conditional Fr\'echet mean.
-In these cases, all ensemble methods except FPHD and FSAVE achieve the successful estimation.
-The best performer is either FSIR, rFOPG or WIRE.
+{ For Model \RN{1}-1 and Model \RN{1}-2, the best performer FOPG achieves 100\% correct order determination percentage and enjoys the smallest estimation error.
+The moment-based ensemble methods are slightly less accurate than FOPG.
+Compared with the benchmark, all methods can successfully estimate the true central subspace except FPHD.
+Compared to the results from predictor settings (a) and (b), we see that most moment-based methods and inverse-regression-based methods have larger estimation error and less percentage of correct order determination under setting (b), but FOPG, which is free from the elliptical assumption of predictors, still give the most precise estimation.
+Overall, the correlation between predictors and non-ellipticity does not affect the results much compared with the benchmark error.
+In Model \RN{1}-3 and Model \RN{1}-4, there exist directions in the central subspace but not contained in the conditional Fr\'echet mean.
+In these cases, the best performer is still FOPG.}